How to Copyright a Video – The Definitive Guide [2026 Update]

 Copyright Your Video in 5 Steps (Checklist)

-Here’s an interactive checklist you can use to ensure you’re on the right track to copywriting your video in 2025.
+Here’s a quick checklist to make sure you’re on track to copyright-protecting your video in 2026.

 Step 1: Prove You Created the Video